-- feeling hopeless, sad, or tearful for an extended period – more than two weeks – even when there has been no drug or alcohol use
+- Feeling hopeless, sad, or tearful for an extended period – more than two weeks – even when there has been no drug or alcohol use

-- using drugs/alcohol to deal with painful memories or unpleasant feelings
+- Using drugs/alcohol to deal with painful memories or unpleasant feelings

-- becoming increasingly isolated because of alcohol or drugs
+- Becoming increasingly isolated because of alcohol or drugs

-- relying on drugs just to get through the day
+- Relying on drugs just to get through the day

-- difficulties in professional and personal relationships because of a drug or alcohol abuse
+- Difficulties in professional and personal relationships because of a drug or alcohol abuse

-- past treatment for depression or another mental disorder
+- Past treatment for depression or another mental disorder

-- a personal history of trauma or abuse that has never been discussed with a professional mental health specialist
+- A personal history of trauma or abuse that has never been discussed with a professional mental health specialist

 None of these signs are, in and of themselves, and the absolute indicator of co-current disorders.
 However, since the two sides—mental disorders and addiction disorders—are so intertwined, it is, in fact, a good idea to assume a dual diagnosis until it can be actually ruled out by a professional.

 The treatment of concurrent disorders—typically, mental (ex. anxiety or depression) and chemical (ex. drug addiction or alcoholism)—is one of the fundamental principles of substance abuse rehabilitation therapy, according to the National Institute on Drug Abuse.
 When treating co-occurring disorders, the most effective plan is a “dual-treatment” technique, where both conditions are regarded as the primary disorder.

 Stated another way, the treatment plan is devised to offer the sufferer relief and healing from both illnesses.
-The converse of that is also true – unless addiction treatment is combined with treatment for the co-occurring disorder, a complete, healthy recovery probably will not happen.
+The converse of that is also true.
+Unless addiction treatment is combined with treatment for the co-occurring disorder, a complete, healthy recovery probably will not happen.